XDeboratti/rtd-tutorial/docs/source/usage.rst

 You can find all the code from this tutorial and additional example files in the :file:`examples/` folder of the GGNN repository.

 Before using ggnn, we need to include ``ggnn/base/ggnn.cuh`` from the ggnn library.
 The header files from the standard library are only for demonstrtaing purposes and are not required for using the library.
-Then, some data to search in and some data to search the *k*-nearest neighbors for is needed:
+Then, some data to search in and some data to search the *k*-nearest neighbors for is needed.
+Instead of a ``std:array`` you can also use a ``std::vector``:

 .. code:: c++